COVID-19 Information for SLOCOE Employees

 What about symptoms or a positive COVID-19 test?

-Answer: In the event that a staff member exhibits symptoms, has potential exposure, and has tested positive for COVID-19, SLOCOE will work with Public Health to implement all necessary communication and follow up to support contact tracing and health and safety of staff.
+Answer: In the event that a staff member exhibits symptoms, has potential exposure, and/or has tested positive for COVID-19, SLOCOE will work with Public Health to implement all necessary communication and follow up to support contact tracing and health and safety of staff.
 Anyone may call SLO County Public Health if a suspected exposure has occurred.

 - March 16, 2020 COVID-19 Employment Related Guidelines, Thomas Alvarez